TIBCOSoftware/snappy-cloud-tools/docker/README.md

  **For Mac OS**

  If you are using MAC OS you need to redirect the ports manually.
- Note: If you use "--net=host", it may not work correctly on the Mac OS.
+ Note: If you use `--net=host`, it may not work correctly on the Mac OS.

  Run the following command to start SnappyData Cluster on Mac OS:

  ```
  docker run -d --name=snappydata -p 4040:4040 -p 1527:1527 -p 1528:1528 snappydatainc/snappydata start all -J-Dgemfirexd.hostname-for-clients=<Machine_IP/Public_IP>
  ```
  The `-J-Dgemfirexd.hostname-for-clients` parameter sets the IP Address or Host name that this server listens on for client connections.

  <Note>Note: It may take some time for this command to complete execution.</Note>